mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ```

-Now run the applicaiton and click on the 'Service' link on the top.
-You should see and exception stack.
+Run the applicaiton and click on the 'Service' link on the top.
+You should see an exception stack.

-Back to visual studio, under the ApplicationInsights.config file, click on `Search debug session telemetry' and you should see the failed request along with the details.
+Return to Visual Studio.
+Under the ApplicationInsights.config file, click on `Search debug session telemetry'.
+You should see the failed request along with the details.

 ## Tracking Handled Exceptions

-Back to the Index method of the `ServiceController`, replace the code of the method by;
+Navigate to the Index method of the `ServiceController`.
+Replace the code of the method with the following:

 ```cs